 The Utility is proposing a very limited multi-year capital budget for 2020 - 2021 that focuses on leveraging monies from other levels of government for investments being made by the Utility.
 Increased debt, limited growth, a large infrastructure deficit and escalating rates are challenges facing the Utility for both the medium and long term.
-A new rate structure to be completed in 2019, along with the Long Term Financial plan to be completed in 2019 will provide the road map for the Utility to deal with these challenges.
+A new rate structure is to be completed in 2019, along with the Long Term Financial plan which will provide the road map for the Utility to deal with these challenges.